SatoryKono/ChEMBL_data_acquisition/README_EN.md

 ## Usage

-The examples below demonstrate how to run the main CLI tools with common options such as `--input`, `--out`/`--output`, `--raw-out` and `--limit`.
+The examples below demonstrate how to run the main CLI tools with common options such as `--input`, `--out`/`--output`, and `--limit`.
 Using `--limit 0` now short-circuits processing before any network or filesystem access, which is useful for smoke-testing configuration overrides.
+The target pipeline already exposes `--raw-out`, `--final-out`, `--raw-format`, and `--id-cols`; the remaining commands continue to rely on `--output` until the shared parser is extended.
 After installing the project with `pip install .`, the same pipelines can be started via the console scripts listed in the [Quick Start](#quick-start) table—for example, `get-activity-data --help` is equivalent to `python -m scripts.get_activity_data --help`.
 Both forms accept identical arguments, so feel free to swap between them depending on your environment.

-The staged export now surfaces separate destinations for raw payloads and cleaned tables.
+Within the target pipeline the staged export surfaces separate destinations for raw payloads and cleaned tables.
 Use `--raw-out` to persist the unprocessed API response, optionally changing the `--raw-format` between `csv` (default) and `parquet`, and `--final-out` to override the normalised export while keeping the metadata sidecars.
 When you only need a single output switch, `--out` acts as a short alias for `--output`.
 Multi-identifier payloads accept multiple columns via `--id-cols`, allowing you to keep composite keys in the raw snapshot before the cleanup step runs.

 ### `scripts/get_document_data.py`